5 Baby Activity Gym Hacks

 4. Lay down different textured blankets.

 We received a few different types of blankets when Brooklyn was born.
 A beautiful hand-made quilt from Great Grandma with different textures on each square.
 A super soft “furry” textured blanket from hubby’s work and I crocheted a blanket before she was born with super soft yarn.
 Every day I put down a different blanket so she can feel the different textures.

 5. Add a bath poof or two.

-I grabbed a few colourful bath poofs from the dollar store and tied them to the playmat.
+I grabbed a few colorful bath poofs from the dollar store and tied them to the playmat.
 I found a few smaller size ones and found a bright yellow one with a stuffed ducky head.
-This adds a new texture for her to touch and new colours to learn.
+This adds a new texture for her to touch and new colors to learn.

 In case you were wondering:

 Brooklyn loves kicking the piano keys!
 It didn’t break the bank either compared to some other gyms and the piano part can be used when she starts to sit, extending the life even more of our activity gym.

 5 Baby Activities to Stimulate Your Newborn